Dragonbabe/HW6-Weather-Dashboard/README.md

 ![image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSpyCRyE6QhNLE_RuX7YdYxHcZnAaLuroyK7o4SyFX7pkFht7EV&s)
 ![image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRP739YoBzvxydnlsA736EBk-qe4BAwEmGk-TadkkQqB5RbaNFF&s)
 ## Summary
 You will find this web page very useful as it can give you much needed information when you travel.
 You will know weather you will need an umbrella, sunglasses or a parka!
-Enjoy! :laughing:
+Enjoy! :smiley:
 ## Authors
 - Esther Walker
 ## License